In the spirit of snuggling in, here’s another comfy article of sustainable fashion: the ethical and fair trade sweater.

 Then we have recycled synthetics to replace virgin petroleum-based fibers like polyester, nylon, elastane, and spandex.
 Recycled versions of these fabrics are either made from recycled fabric or other plastic materials, like PET bottles, fishing nets, and more.

-While recycled synthetics can’t be composted and still release microplastics with each washing (pro tip: use a Guppyfriend wash bag to prevent these), these garments can still be further recycled and also make use of waste already in existence.
+While recycled synthetics (for fabrics like fleece) can’t be composted and still release microplastics with each washing (pro tip: use a Guppyfriend wash bag to prevent these), these garments can still be further recycled and also make use of waste already in existence.

 Another common type of material in regards to sustainable sweaters specifically are animal-based fibers like wool.
 But for those of us who eat and shop vegan, these may present a small ethical dilemma so let’s investigate further: .